NME-rahul/GlaucomaDetection/README.md

 	> existing - use after argument 'train_model' if you wants to use existing model to retrain.

 	> make_predictions / None - it loads existing model for model inference.

+<br><br>
+**Note-** this will not work in macos due to errors occuring while installing tensorflow module whenever this error resolve this might works.

+---

 * While giving path as input always give directory path without file name
 * While performing image processing always give path to the single image or path of directoy where you have two folder named as "Train" and "Validation"